-The Deputy Headteacher is our Designated Teacher (DT), and responsible for Children who are Looked After.
-The Deputy Headteacher is supported by Key Stage Coordinators, who each lead on any students who are Looked After in their key stage.
-The DT ensures that appropriate staff have the information they need in relation to a student's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
-The Deputy Headteacher also has information about the student's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
+Our Headteacher and our Designated Teacher (DT) are responsible for Looked After Children and ensure that appropriate staff have the information they need in relation to a child's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
+The Headteacher and the Inclusion Leader also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.

-The DT for Looked After Students has details of the student's social worker and the name of the virtual school head in the authority that looks after the student.
+The DT for Looked After Children has details of the child's social worker and the name of the virtual school head in the authority that looks after the child.

-The Chair is the designated Governor for Children who are Looked After (CLA).
+The Chair is the designated Governor for Looked After Children (CLA) [adapt accordingly if you have an alternative representative from your governing body].

-A separate policy sets out our systems and procedures in relation to CLA, which has been written with reference to the two statutory DfE guidance documents, 'Designated Teacher for looked after and previously looked after students' and 'Promoting the education of looked after and previously looked after students' released in February 2018.
+A separate policy sets out our systems and procedures in relation to CLA, which has been written with reference to the two statutory DfE guidance documents, 'Designated Teacher for looked after and previously looked after children' and 'Promoting the education of looked after and previously looked after children' released in February 2018.

-6.8 Children Missing From Education
+6.9 Children Missing From Education

-All students, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the identity of students of compulsory school age who are missing education in their area.
-A student going missing from education is a potential indicator of abuse or neglect.
-School and college staff should follow the school's or college's procedures for dealing with students that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in the future.
+All children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area.
+A child going missing from education is a potential indicator of abuse or neglect.
+School and college staff should follow the school's or college's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in the future.

 Greenvale School places a great emphasis on regular and punctual attendance and we promptly follow up any unexplained absence.
 It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.
 Greenvale School has both an admission register and attendance register as required by law.
-All students are placed on both registers.
-Greenvale School informs and seeks guidance from the Local Authority before any student is deleted from the admission register.
-No student is deleted unless there are appropriate checks conducted to ensure that the student is not at risk from being missing from education.
-A student may be deleted from the admission register for the following reasons.
+All pupils are placed on both registers.
+Greenvale School informs and seeks guidance from the Local Authority before any child is deleted from the admission register.
+No child is deleted unless there are appropriate checks conducted to ensure that the child is not at risk from being missing from education.
+A child may be deleted from the admission register for the following reasons.